 TG4ab editor, modify the subclause as follows:

-This procedure shall only be used for incoming frames in which the Security Enabled field is set to zero.
+This procedure shall only be used for incoming frames that are not compressed PSDUs, and in which the Security Enabled field is set to zero.
 For frames in which the Security Level field is set to one, the procedure in 9.2.4 is used instead.
+For compressed PSDUs, the procedure in 9.2.13 is used instead.

 TG4ab editor, insert new subclauses 9.2.12 and 9.2.13 after 9.2.11 as follows: